 According to a report by the World Bank Group, the pandemic of 2019 is expected to bring a drastic rise in poverty with a rough estimate of 88 million to 115 million people in a year, bringing about the total to about 150 million people by the end of 2021.

 Bad working conditions create an atmosphere that affects the productivity of the employees.
 Unproductive employees tend to be lethargic and de-motivating, which slows down the organization's progress.
-So, maintaining favorable work environments has proven beneficial for both the organization and the employees in the long run.
+So, maintaining a favorable work environment at offices or even flexible workspaces has proven beneficial for both the organization and the employees in the long run.

 Maintaining a positive and healthy work environment is essential to boost your employees' morale, retention, and, most importantly, their productivity.
 A healthy work environment gives you and your employees multiple opportunities to share ideas for the company's betterment that can further contribute to your organization's growth.